Web Analytics Made Easy -

 Terminology

 According to utilitarian theory there is a level of welfare, at which the value of a life is neutral [Broome 2004, 142].
 Above this level a life is worth living, below it is not worth living.
-A neutral life has the value zero on the hedonic scale [Broome 2004, 257].
+A neutral life has a value of zero on the hedonic scale [Broome 2004, 257].

 In this paper we use the term positive welfare as a synonym for life satisfaction, well-being, quality of life and happiness.
 The term negative welfare stands for uncompensated suffering [Fricke, 18] and is a synonym for lives not worth living.